dinceruur/goCompressJPEG/README.md

 # goCompressJPEG
-Basic golang code to decrease the quality of old images on the folder
+Basic golang code to decrease the quality of old images in the folder.

 # Usage
 go run main.go -path=[PATH] -quality=[0-100]